pyamin1878/Steam-Games-Rec-System/README.md

-Here is the [link](https://2aee7fc06c1f03a3f1.gradio.live/) for our web application to demonstrate 5 top recommendations from our pickled model.
+Here is the [link](https://2aee7fc06c1f03a3f1.gradio.live/) for our web app to demonstrate top 5 recommendations from our pickled model.

 You just need to input the `user_id`